 To discover whether this is a typical management team average size for a PE portfolio company, let’s look now at the middle of the ranking, for example Altaris Capital Partners (PEI #149) with 14 listed portfolio companies and then the other end of the spectrum (PEI #300), Reverence Capital Partners that listed 13 portfolio companies at the time of this publication.

-So, the larger PE firms have hundreds of portfolio companies and the smaller ones perhaps 10 or 15.
 If we average these to a conservative mid-point, say, 25 portfolio companies multiplied by the average number of executive roles (let us choose 10 as a simple assumption), we arrive at approximately 75,000 executive positions.
 Keep in mind this covers only the top 300 PE companies who raised at least $1.85 billion in the past year.
 The total number of executives at PE portfolio companies could well be 3 or 4 times that assumption—a huge population of executives probably with a normal turnover and a faster-than-average growth rate.

 How are all of the funds invested in PE actually being used, readers might ask perhaps as a prelude to choosing a potential employer at the PE firm or portfolio company level.
 To begin to answer this question we offer this excellent overview of where the assets under management were invested in 2020.
 (See graphic “Private market assets under management…”) While a bit cryptic, it does begin to peel back the layers on the geography of these investments and their general objective/focus.
 (See source.)